dzarrillo/clickygame/README.md

+# clickygame

+Click on the images to gain points.
+Try to remember which images you have already clicked.
+If you click the same image twice, it's game over!

+# Description

+This site uses ReactJS to dynamically update a player's score and the positioning of tiles through state.

+# Deployed site:

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>